Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: Experiments

+In the first analysis, the average total variation distance (TVD) between the original and synthetic data sets was calculated for the 3-way, 2-way and 1-way marginals, respectively.
+Figure \ref{fig:simntvd} presents the results.
+After the cost normalization, CIPHER 2-way performs the best overall, especially for small $\epsilon$, and delivers similar performances as the FDH sanitization at large $\epsilon$.
+CIPHER 3-way is inferior to CIPHER 2-way.
+There is minimal change in the performance of MWEM produces across $\epsilon$.

-The results for the $l_{\infty}$ error over the prespecified query set are given Figure \ref{fig:simlinfty}.
-The performance of MWEM does not seem to live up to the claim that it has the optimal $l_{\infty}$ error for the set of queries that are fed to the algorithm with an optimal $T$.
-For example, for 3-way tables, per this claim, MWEM 3-way would have produced the smallest $l_{\infty}$ error, which is not the case per the results.
-This might be due to $T$ not being optimized in a precise way, which is not an easy hyper-parameter to tune.
-In summary, the three methods are similar at $\epsilon=e^{-2}$, but the Laplace sanitizer edges out as $\epsilon$ increases.
-CIPHER also outperforms MWEM when $\epsilon>e^{-1}$.
+In the second analysis, we examine the the $l_{\infty}$ error for $\mathcal{Q}_2$ and $\mathcal{Q}_3$, the results of which are given in Figure \ref{fig:simlinfty} for at $n=200$ (the findings are similar at $n=500$ and are available in the supplementary materials).
+CIPHER 2-way and the FDH sanitizations are similar with the former slightly better at $\epsilon=e^{-2}$.
+CIPHER 3-way is second-tier behind CIPHER 2-way and the FDH sanitization.
+The performance of MWEM does not seem to live up to the claim that it yields the optimal $l_{\infty}$ error for the set of queries that are fed to the algorithm \cite{hardt2012simple}.
+This could be due to the fact that $T$, which is not an easy hyperparameter to tune, was not optimized in a precise way (though roughly using independent data) in our implementation of MWEM.